 On top of regular blogs, discussion items and industry news (see latest), MALG periodically issues briefing notes and guidelines/reports for members and the wider industry covering important issues relating to credit and personal debt.
+These are currently in the process of being updated and we are currently seeking support with funding new guidance on data protection and vulnerability for over-indebted customers.

 MALG also supports and shares other organisations’ research, guides, and tools but does not endorse these.